hazelcast/hazelcast/hazelcast-documentation/src/SpringIntegration.md

 #### Bean Declaration by *hazelcast* Namespace

 Hazelcast has its own namespace **hazelcast** for bean definitions.
-You can easily add namespace *xmlns:hz="http://www.hazelcast.com/schema/spring"* to `beans` tag in context file so that *hz* namespace shortcut can be used bean declaration.
+You can easily add namespace *xmlns:hz="http://www.hazelcast.com/schema/spring"* to `beans` tag in context file so that *hz* namespace shortcut can be used as a bean declaration.

 ```xml
 <beans xmlns="http://www.springframework.org/schema/beans"